meklort/xnu-fsroot/README.md

 xnu-fsroot
 ==========

-Initial implementation of a (basic) next to add root fs support to xnu.
+Initial implementation of a (basic) kext to add root fs support to xnu.